 For the inaugural Mission Billion Challenge, the ID4D Initiative will start with an issue at the heart of digital identification design: privacy and user empowerment of their identification.
 As countries and development partners strive to provide identification to millions of people, there is an opportunity to inform the design of digital identification systems to enhance data protection and provide individuals with greater control over their personal data.
 The Challenge aims to surface practical and cost-effective ‘privacy by design’ features that can be embedded into digital identification systems.

 We are looking for creative solutions from academics, entrepreneurs, scientists, technologists, and engaged citizens.

 WEBINAR ON THURSDAY, DECEMBER 13th, 8:00 am EST!
 Click here to find out more

 THE CHALLENGE: How can digital identification systems in developing countries be better designed or adapted to protect people’s privacy and empower them with greater control over their personal data?

 PRIZES: Cash prizes totaling $100,000 with a top prize of $50,000.

 Mission Billion is open to:

+The inaugural Mission Billion Challenge is powered by the MIT Solve platform, an initiative of the Massachusetts Institute of Technology, that uses open innovation and crowdsourcing to solve global challenges.
+Through this MIT Solve platform, innovators and organizations, can submit a solution to the Mission Billion Challenge.
 Submissions will be evaluated by committees formed of staff members of the World Bank and partner organizations.
 The final evaluation panel will be composed of globally recognized experts in the field of digital identification systems.